Corps razes historical ‘pain in the butt’ Monte Ne tower, while museums work to preserve pieces

 The Oklahoma Row tower, one of the last remaining hotel structures at the historic resort town of Monte Ne, stood for over 100 years -- until Tuesday.

-The three-story tower of the former Oklahoma Row hotel didn't take long to knock down, according to Jay Townsend, executive officer of the Corps of Engineers' Little Rock District.
+The three-story tower of the former Oklahoma Row hotel didn't take long to knock down, according to Jay Townsend, executive officer of the U.S. Army Corps of Engineers' Little Rock District.

 Crews then continued the demolition, which had been planned for Thursday.